 - In a medium bowl, whisk flour, baking powder, and salt until well combined.
 Set aside.

-- Using a stand mixer fitted with a paddle attachment, cream butter and sugar on med-high until pale and fluffy (approx 3mins).
+- Using a stand mixer fitted with a paddle attachment, cream the butter and sugar on med-high until pale and fluffy (about 3mins).
 Reduce speed and add eggs one at a time fully incorporating after each addition.
 Add vanilla.